-Project RBE Required Minimum Wall Height (m)

-Island (maMSL) q=0.02 cms/m y=0.02 cms/m

-Α 1.5 0.109 0.343 0.963
+Project RBE Required Minimum W all Height (m) Island (maMSL) q =0.02 cms/m q =0.002 cms/m q =0.000001 cms/m А 1.5 0.109 0.343 0.963

 Tsunami Hazard

 Coastal sites are exposed to hazards associated with extraordinary events in the oceans, such as tsunamis, especially for a seismically active and archipelagic country like the Philippines.
 Tsunamis are surface water waves generated by the displacements of the ocean floor and are characterized by a long wave period, or the time for two successive wave crests to pass a fixed location.
 Tsunami periods can be of the order of 5 minutes to 1 hour, depending on the nature, location, and characteristic magnitude of the generating source.